-For the year ended December 31, 2011, our NEOs who also served as directors did not receive additional compensation for their service as directors.
-Additionally, directors who were not officers, employees or paid consultants or advisors of us or our general partner did not receive compensation for their services as directors.
+For the year ended December 31, 2012, our NEOs who also served as directors did not receive additional compensation for their service as directors.
+Additionally, directors who were not officers, employees or paid consultants or advisors of us or our general partner did not receive compensation for their services as directors, except that Robert F. End received compensation for his service as a director during the quarter ended December 31, 2012, as set forth in the following table: